Novartis lifts profit forecast for second quarter in a row

 Jimenez said market growth for the industry in China was weaker as hospitals limit access to sales reps, but added he did not expect the slowdown to be permanent.

-Last week, Roche said its focus on speciality cancer drugs, which are generally paid for privately, had helped shield it from the slowdown.
+Last week, Roche said its focus on specialty cancer drugs, which are generally paid for privately, had helped shield it from the slowdown.

 (Editing by David Cowell and Mark Potter)